my0811/test/readme.txt

 understand how stage works

 append no add
 my boss is a sb
+my boss is a sb2